umputun/remark42/README.md

 * Images upload with drag-and-drop
 * Extractor for recent comments, cross-post
 * RSS for all comments and each post
-* Telegram, Slack and email notifications for Admins (get notified for each new comment)
+* Telegram, Slack, Webhook and email notifications for Admins (get notified for each new comment)
 * Email and Telegram notifications for users (get notified when someone responds to your comment)
 * Export data to JSON with automatic backups
 * No external databases, everything embedded in a single data file